Peaga05/Peaga05/README.md

-👋 Hello, I'm Paulo Henrique Serafim!
+👋 Hello, I'm Paulo Henrique Serafim!<br>
 🎓 I have a degree in Systems Analysis and Development and work as a software developer.
-Currently, I specialize in:
+Currently, I specialize in:<br>

 🚀 Back-end: C# with ASP.NET
 📱 Front-end: Angular and Flutter